CodeX-SFIT/Competitive-Programming-Pull-Request/README.md

-# Competitive Programming Pull Request
+# Create a Pull Request